 \section{Abstract}

-In quantum computations of gauge theories at finite temperature and finite density, it is challenging to enforce Gauss’s law for all states contributing to the thermal ensemble.
-While various techniques for implementing gauge constraints have been proposed, they often involve practical trade-offs.
-In this work, we adopt the Quantum Minimally Entangled Typical Thermal States (QMETTS) algorithm for $\mathbb{Z}_2$ gauge-constrained systems, which allows us to capture thermal equilibrium states with chemical potential while mitigating these trade-offs.
-To ensure that gauge invariance is preserved throughout the procedure while maintaining computational efficiency, we derive the specific measurement bases within the algorithm.
-Furthermore, since the estimation of expectation values on quantum hardware is inherently noisy, we rigorously account for shot noise in estimating expectation values, and propose a sampling method that is more efficient than those in previous works.
-We validate our approach numerically by studying a $(1+1)$-dimensional $\mathbb{Z}_2$ gauge theory coupled to staggered fermions.
-Our proposed algorithm reproduces the correct equilibrium states at finite-temperature and finite-density.
+In quantum computations of gauge theories at finite temperature and finite density, enforcing Gauss’s law for all states contributing to the thermal ensemble is a nontrivial challenge.
+In this work, we adopt the Quantum Minimally Entangled Typical Thermal States (QMETTS) algorithm for $\mathbb{Z}_2$ gauge-constrained systems and propose a method for computing finite-temperature and finite-density expectation values without eliminating gauge degrees of freedom.
+To preserve gauge invariance while maintaining efficient sampling, we introduce measurement bases that are gauge invariant and mutually unbiased within the physical subspace.
+We show that such measurement bases can be constructed efficiently for $\mathbb{Z}_2$ lattice gauge theories in general dimensions and arbitrary boundary conditions by exploiting the correspondence between $\mathbb{Z}_2$ lattice gauge theories and the stabilizer formalism.
+Furthermore, since expectation-value estimation on quantum hardware is inherently affected by shot noise, we explicitly incorporate shot noise into the analysis.
+We find that the single-shot strategy is near optimal under a fixed total number of circuit executions in terms of the variance.
+This result indicates that it is generally more efficient to generate more QMETTS samples than to accurately estimate the expectation value for each individual pure state.
+We validate the proposed method numerically in a $(1+1)$-dimensional $\mathbb{Z}_2$ lattice gauge theory coupled to staggered fermions.
+Our results provide a gauge-invariant framework for finite-temperature and finite-density calculations on quantum devices.